aspose-html/Aspose.HTML-Products/html/net/conversion/html-to-xhtml/_index.md

 ---
-title: Convert HTML to XHTML via C#
+title: Convert HTML to XHTML in C#
 url: /net/conversion/html-to-xhtml/
 description: Convert HTML to XHTML using C# or VB.NET.
 Easily use HTML to XHTML converter API within ASP.NET or any .NET application.
 ---